Generic Name: miconazole (mi-KON-a-zole)

 Miconazole cream is used for:

-Miconazole cream is an antifungal.
-It works by weakening the fungal cell membrane, which kills the fungus.
+Miconazole cream is an antifungal agent.
+It works by weakening the cell membrane of the fungus, resulting in the death of the fungus.

 Do NOT use miconazole cream if: